Enigmatic-Smile/rn-sdk/README.md

 ## Customizing the consent text

+In order to properly set the consent text, please follow these steps:

+1. Set the company name (please explain how it affects all consent texts, that it's optional and what's the default value)
+2. Set the privacy policy URL (please explain how it affects all consent texts, that it's optional and what's the default value)
+3. Set the delete instructions (please explain how it affects all consent texts, that it's optional and what's the default value)

-The consent text has a different form depending on the country you set or the country the user can select.
+Note that the consent text has a different form depending on the country you set or the country the user can select.

 ### Consent text for United States and Canada

-When you set United States or Canada as the default country or don't set a default country (meaning that the user is free to select United States or Canada as their country), a different consent text will be applied.
+When you set United States or Canada as the default country or don't set a default country (meaning that the user is free to select United States or Canada as their country), a specific consent text will be applied.

 For USA & Canada, the following would be an example Terms & Conditions text for ```Cashback Inc``` (an example company) that uses ```Awesome Bonus``` as their program name: